MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

   // for all form states on the state onNgrxForms(),

-  // use this to call a reducer for a specific ngrx-forms action onNgrxFormsAction(SetValueAction, (state, action) => {
+  // use this to call a reducer for a specific ngrx-forms action;
+  // note that this must be placed after onNgrxForms onNgrxFormsAction(SetValueAction, (state, action) => {
     if (action.controlId === 'loginForm.username') {
       // react to username changing...